ccev/pogodatapy/README.md

+## This repo is no longer maintained

+Due to a lack of motivation and time, I've decided to archive most of my repos.
+At the time of writing this, it's still fully functional.

+- PogoData started as a Python module to handle all kind of pogo data and makes it easy to query it.
+- I eventually decided to make PogoData a more universal web API (now in https://github.com/ccev/pogodata)
+- The point was to save on RAM by not having multiple instances of PogoData running.
+And of course, to allow other programming languages to benefit from it
+- This repo then got turned into pogodatapy (and work continue on the pogodatapy branch), mainly acting as an API wrapper for the web API
+- The whole thing is like 95% done and is just missing some finishing touched.
+But I totally lost all motivation on it.
+Unfortunately.

 # PogoData

 PogoData is a Python module that allows developers to easily integrate up-to-date Pokémon GO data in their projects.
 This includes all kinds of info about Pokémon, Raids, Grunts, Moves, Types or Items.
 It gets that data from the [Protos](https://raw.githubusercontent.com/Furtif/POGOProtos/master/base/base.proto), [GameMaster](https://raw.githubusercontent.com/PokeMiners/game_masters/master/latest/latest.json), [APK text files](https://github.com/PokeMiners/pogo_assets/tree/master/Texts/Latest%20APK/JSON) and [my pogoinfo repo](https://github.com/ccev/pogoinfo/).